pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

   #...
 end
  ```
 <code>steam_from</code> is used to further specify the channel.
-It is used because a channel has multiple instances.
-For example, one channel can broadcast to multiple users.
-In that case, the parameters entered in <code>stream_from</code> would include an unique identifier.
-In this case, we are doing the simple way, by simply hardcoding a string.
+It is used because a channel usually has multiple instances.
+For example, one channel can have instances that broadcast to multiple users.
+In such cases, the parameters entered in <code>stream_from</code> would include an unique identifier.
+But in this guide, we are doing it the simple way, by hardcoding a string.

-Second, you need to make a [job](http://edgeguides.rubyonrails.org/active_job_basics.html) which is going to broadcast to the analytics channel every time the application publishes an event.
-The idea of putting a broadcast in a job is because jobs can run in parallel with other processes which happening in the application.
+Second, you need to make a [job](http://edgeguides.rubyonrails.org/active_job_basics.html) which is going to broadcast to the <code>analytics_channel</code> every time the an event is published e to Keen.IO.
+The idea of putting the broadcast in a job is because jobs can run in parallel with other processes happening in the application.
 This ensures that your application will be able to queue multiple requests for broadcasts that occur simultaneously.

 Open your terminal and generate the job.
 ```bash
  rails g job UpdateAnalytics
 ```
-In order to maintain reactivity, the job has to be queued every time an event is published to Keen.IO.
+In order to maintain reactivity, the job has to be queued to broadcast every time an event is published to Keen.IO.
 In this guide, we are doing it only once - when creating a new product:
 ```ruby
 #app/models/product.rb
 class Product < ApplicationRecord